vkadlcik/DB48X-on-DM42/doc/commands/stack.md

 ## DuplicateN (DUPN)
 Duplicate a group of N objects, N being given in stack level 1

+## LastArguments (LASTARG)
+Put the last arguments back on the stack

+## LastX
+Put the last first argument on the stack.

+This command does not exist on HP RPL calculators, and is here to make it easier to adapt RPN programs that use LastX a bit more often.

+## Undo
+Restore the stack to its last state before executing an interactive command.
+Note that this command can be used from a program, but it will restore the state prior to program execution.

 ## NDUPN
 Replicate one object N times and return N